Kashiwa Reysol: Chiba derby

-Reysol and JEF United Chiba first met in 1941 in ancient Kanto regional football league.
-The two clubs both now based in Chiba Prefecture, and their rivalry is known as the Chiba derby.
-They annually contest a pre-season friendly match well known as the Chibagin Cup (i.e., Chiba Bank Cup) since 1995.
+Reysol and JEF United Chiba first met in 1941 in the ancient Kanto regional football league.
+The two clubs are both now based in Chiba Prefecture, and their rivalry is known as the Chiba derby.
+They play a pre-season friendly match every year, popularly known as the Chibagin Cup (i.e., Chiba Bank Cup) since 1995.

 Others

 Reysol also has a rivalry with Kashima Antlers (commonly called Tonegawa clásico), FC Tokyo (commonly called Kanamachi derby) and Omiya Ardija (commonly called Nodasen derby).

 Anthem

 Kashiwa Reysol's anthem is We Are Reysol, which is sung by anime singer Hironobu Kageyama.
 The song released in 1994, the same year Reysol got promoted to J1.